Percona-QA/pquery/README.md

 pquery is an open-source (GPLv2 licensed) multi-threaded test program created to stress test the MySQL server (in any flavor), either randomly or sequentially, for QA purposes.
 Given it's modern C++ core, it is able to maximise the physical server's queries per second (qps) rate. pquery is an acronym for 'parallel query'.
 Prebuild pquery binaries (with statically linked client libraries) for Percona Server, MySQL Server, MariaDB, and WebScaleSQL are available as part of the pquery framework.

 # What is the pquery framework?
 When the pquery binary is used in combination with the Bash scripted pquery framework and a medium spec QA server (Intel i7/16GB/SSD), a QA engineer can achieve 80+ mysqld crashes per hour.
 The pquery framework further offers automatic testcase creation, bug filtering, sporadic issue handling, true multi-threaded testcase reduction, near-100% bug reproducibility and much more.
 The pquery framework furthermore contains high quality SQL input files, and "already known bug" filter lists for Percona Server and MySQL Server.
-The pquery framework is also GPLv2 licensed, and available from GitHub here: ...LINK...
+The pquery framework is also GPLv2 licensed, and available from GitHub here: https://github.com/Percona-QA/percona-qa

 # What is reducer.sh?
-Reducer.sh is a high-end multi-threaded SQL testcase simplification tool.
-It is [...WILL BE SOON...] included in the pquery Framework, linked above.
+Reducer.sh is a powerful multi-threaded SQL testcase simplification tool.
+It is included in the pquery Framework (ref link in the previous pquery framework section above), as https://github.com/Percona-QA/percona-qa/blob/master/reducer.sh It is developed and maintained by Roel Van de Paar.

 # Any pquery success stories?
 + In the first ~2 months of it's life, over 200 bugs were logged with Oracle, Percona and TokuTek, most with high quality short testcases.